CleverCloud/doc.clever-cloud.com/find-help/support.md

 ## Critical application support

-Clever Cloud offers a premium support option providing 24x7 a direct line to our team of support engineers.
+Clever Cloud offers a premium support option providing 24/7 a direct line to our team of support engineers.
 Our team’s focus is investigating and solving new problems, getting feedback on the service and working hard to improve the core service.

-Get more information and contact our sales team:
+Get more information and contact our sales team at:

-* <deals@clever-cloud.com>
+* <sales@clever-cloud.com>